scokobro/org-plaintext-rubybib/README.md

 * Ruby
 * the [citeproc-ruby](https://github.com/inukshuk/citeproc-ruby) gem and its dependencies ([bibtex-ruby](https://github.com/inukshuk/bibtex-ruby))

+For more info on code blocks in org [look here](http://orgmode.org/org.html#Working-with-source-code)!

 ## Also...

 * a [Bibtex](http://www.bibtex.org) bibliography database of your own